Taylor-pm-pl/LockedItem/README.md

 - Player's item lock
 - Players aren't afraid of losing items

-# How to lock items
-After installing the LockItem plugin

-Add lore `§l§d[LOCKED]` on the item you want to lock!.

 # For Devolopers
 You can access to LockedItem by using ```LockedItem::getInstance()```